juancarloscruzd/bees-shop-clickstart/README.md

 #### Serving images directly from S3 server

-The images rendered in web browsers are directly server by Amazon S3 without going through the Java server.
+The images rendered in web browsers are directly server by Amazon S3 without going through the Java server:

 ##### Grant read access on the Amazon S3 bucket to everyone